Central Colombia & Santa Marta Mountains

 Day 14:LA GUAJIRA, FLY TO BOGOTA AND ONWARDS TO UK

-We will have a few hours to look for any of the specialities of La Guajira that we may have missed the previous day and then it will be time to head to the airport for an afternoon flight back to Bogotá with an onward international flight back to the UK.
+We will have a few hours to look for any of the specialities of La Guajira that we may have missed the previous day and then it will be time to head to the airport for a lunchtime flight back to Bogotá with an onward international flight back to the UK.

 WHAT TO EXPECT